sc3/26thandcalifornia-v1.0/README.md

 As always, there's a pattern here:

-* Create a new router object
+* Create a new Backbone router object based on our router definition
-* Create views
+* Create new Backbone views
-* Bind route events to functions that cause views to render.
+* Bind routing events to functions that cause views to render.

 ## BREAK TIME